Call Text Email

 Pre-Application Consultation

-Ontario requires a pre-application consultation before even submitting a land severance request.
+Ontario requires a pre-application consultation before even submitting a land severance request to the COA.
 This involves a meeting with municipal planning members to discuss the proposal and evaluate its merits, gather feedback from departments, and identify potential issues that may arise due to severance.
-The formality of the consultation varies, from a form submission to a phone call or email, check the local municipality’s website for instructions.
+The formality of the consultation varies, from a form submission to a phone call or email.
+You can check the local municipality’s website for instructions.

 Fees and Application

 After your consultation with the municipality, a land severance application with the required documentation and fees can be submitted.
-It must have a planning sketch and all the necessary information.
+It must have a planning sketch and all related information.
 Municipalities determine the application fee.
-For example, the City of Toronto charges $6,493.71 for splitting one lot into two.
+For example, the City of Toronto currently charges around $6,500 for splitting one lot into two.

-On top of application fees, there will be a charge associated with the severance sketches, reports, professional representation, etc. Costs will vary depending on many factors.
-Applicants may also find themselves applying for a minor variance if the local zoning by-laws don’t fit into their plans.
+On top of application fees, there will be a cost associated with the severance sketches, reports, professional representation, etc. and the costs can vary depending on many other factors.
+Applicants could also find themselves applying for a minor variance if the local zoning by-laws don’t fit into their plans.

 Notice Period

 Notice shall be given once the application has been received by the municipality.
 Public notice must be given at least 14 days before a decision is made.
-The notice should be delivered to the by:
+The notice should be delivered following these rules:

 1. Mail or personal service to every landowner within 60 metres